Whitey Bulger's girlfriend now lives with his relatives

-The Boston Globe reports that 68-year-old Catherine Greig lives in a Hingham home owned by a daughter and son-in-law of Bulger's brother, William Bulger, the former president the Massachusetts Senate.
+The Boston Globe reports that 68-year-old Catherine Greig lives in a home in Hingham owned by a daughter and son-in-law of Bulger's brother, William Bulger, the former president of the Massachusetts Senate.

 Greig declined to comment Thursday when approached by a Globe reporter.